getsentry/sentry-docs/src/collections/_documentation/guides/getting-started/index.md

 - Create environment-specific alert rules
 - Filter your Issue and Events Streams based on the environment
-- Gain comparative insights through queries in Discovery
+- Gain comparative insights based on the environment through queries in Discovery

 <!-- ## 6.
 Embed Sentry CLI in your CI/CD Process
 - Create Release